jxpress/hydra-vertex-ai-pipeline/README.md

 ```
 to build and pushed two Docker Images.

-※  In the sample code, the Docker Image of data_prepare is built in [components/data_prepare](/components/data_prepare) in this repository and of train is built in [train code written in Hydra](https://github.com/jxpress/lightning-hydra-template-vertex-ai).
+※  In the sample code, the Docker Image of the data prepare is built in [components/data_prepare](/components/data_prepare) in this repository.
+The process of the data prepare is written by Hydra.
+In detail, after writing function codes in [functions](/components/data_prepare/functions/), You can determine the functions to be processed as parameters by writing them in [config.yaml](/components/data_prepare/config.yaml), which is a similar way to [manage hyperparameters in AI training](https://github.com/ashleve/lightning-hydra-template).

+Also, the Docker Image of the train is from [train code written in Hydra](https://github.com/jxpress/lightning-hydra-template-vertex-ai).

 ## ✅ step2.
 Building python environment
 Run